Naturality and Definability III: Introduction

 \section{Introduction}

-We are looking to find some interplay between the notions of naturality from category theory and definability from set theory and model theory.
+We aim to explore the interplay between the notions of naturality from category theory and definability from model theory.
 This continues the investigation initiated by Hodges and Shelah in \cite{Sh:160} and \cite{Sh:301}.